Chief William Commanda Bridge: 20th century

 The bridge served well into the 20th century, but as rail transport diminished and more efficient routes became more common, the line saw less traffic.
 In 1999, the City of Ottawa leased the CPR line, including the bridge, for the construction of the Trillium Line.

 21st century

 2000s

 The bridge was used by rail traffic for the last time on July 26, 2001.

 In 2005, the bridge was disconnected from the tracks just before its approach on the Ottawa side; this was done for a water line project being built along the Kichi Zibi Mikan as part of the Lebreton Flats revitalization.

-In 2005, the City of Ottawa purchased the bridge and associated rail corridors for million as part of a plan to link Ottawa and Gatineau's light rail systems.
+In 2005, the City of Ottawa purchased the bridge and associated rail corridors for million as part of a plan to link Ottawa's and Gatineau's light rail systems.
 However, Mayor Jim Watson would later declare that this original plan was unworkable.

 The bridge remained unused and the section of track between the Bayview Station and the bridge became overgrown.
 As the purchase of the bridge included the approaches on both sides, the City of Ottawa now owns property in Quebec.